-As a lecturer at the University of Central Lancashire (UCLAN) I teach a course on medievaland run a successful programme in designing exhibitions for local museums and community groups.
+As a lecturer at the University of Central Lancashire (UCLAN) I teach a course on medieval archaeology and run a successful programme in designing exhibitions for local museums and community groups.
 I also encourage my students to take part in the community archaeology and history projects that I run with archaeological and historical local groups in Preston.
 Students are very keen to take practical work, whether it is researching, excavating, designing a website or conducting local oral history projects, and they gain a lot of confidence from these experiences.

 NortonPriory Museumhas already been the subject of extremely through excavations throughout the 1970s and 1980s.
 In 1972 the lower structure of a fourteenth century tile kiln had been found in the monastic complex (Greene 1989).
-Built of cob (a mixture of local, red, sand and straw), pebbles and tile wasters, the kiln was of a solid and so well preserved that it was possible to move it for display in the museum.
+Built of cob (a mixture of local, red clay, sand and straw), pebbles and tile wasters, the kiln was of a solid construction and so well preserved that it was possible to move it for display in the museum.

 Repeating these experiments, focusing again on the design and the possible of elimination of ‘cold spots’ was interesting so I recruited, via social media and posters, two very diverse student groups, archaeology students and also ceramics students, who were willing to use their spare weekends and two weeks in the summer vacation learning about kilns and cob making.